Junha0Zhang/junha0Zhang.github.io/_pages/about.md

 ---
 Sichuan — California — Zurich

-Hi, I am Junhao Zhang!
-I am a graduate student, an engineer, and a software developer for biomedical imaging and neuronavigation.
-I was born and brought up in Sichuan, China.
-I graduated from University of California, Santa Barbara with degrees in physics and mechanical engineering.
-I am currently a master student at ETH Zurich, Switzerland, and I will join Johns Hopkins University as a PhD student in the fall 2023.
+Hi, I’m Junhao Zhang, a researcher specializing in biomedical imaging and image-guided surgery.
+I was born and raised in Sichuan, China.
+I earned dual bachelor's degrees in Physics and Mechanical Engineering from the University of California, Santa Barbara, and a master’s degree from ETH Zurich.
+Currently, I am a second-year PhD student in the Department of Electrical and Computer Engineering at Johns Hopkins University.

-I investigate noval medical imaging techniques and develop interactive visual representation of them for clinical analysis and medical intervention.
-With them, I present valuable information unattainable with existing state-of-the-art approaches for clinical practice.
-Ultimately, my goal is to deliver neuroradiology and neurosurgery solutions that are affordable, accurate, and convenient for every one.
+My research focuses on developing novel medical imaging techniques and creating interactive visual representations for clinical analysis and surgical intervention.
+I am particularly interested in leveraging optimization, signal processing, machine learning, and probability theory to design algorithms that integrate the laws of physics to visualize and interpret the world.
+My ultimate goal is to advance radiology and surgical solutions that are accessible, accurate, and convenient for everyone.

 Check out my [projects](https://Junha0Zhang.github.io/projects/) in the lab and University Hospital of Zurich!